bbauska/Anti-Project2025/anti.md

 curve;’ that turned into two years of interference and restrictions on the smallest details of our lives.
 Congress should ensure that CDC’s legal authorities are clearly defined and limited to prevent a recurrence of any such arbitrary and vacillating exercise of power.”
-[Department of Health and Human Services, Project 2025, accessed 6/24/24]
+[Department of Health and Human Services, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended that the CDC be split into two separate entities.
-“The CDC should be split into two separate entities housing its two distinct functions.
+<p>Project 2025 recommended that the CDC be split into two separate entities.
+“The CDC should be
+split into two separate entities housing its two distinct functions.
 On the one hand, the CDC is now responsible for collecting, synthesizing, and publishing epidemiological data from the individual states—a scientific data-gathering function.
 This information is crucial for medical and public health researchers